echoedinvoker/nodejs-jonas/8-mongoose/86-1st-doc/memo.md

 ![Alt create and save a new doc](pic/bandicam%202022-10-23%2011-01-49-032.jpg)

-- Step 3 Create document is very similar to generating Instance from Class.
+- Step 3 Create document is very similar to generating Instance from Class, but now is **generating document from Model**.
-- Once the document is created it does not mean that it is already in the database, it must be saved to the database using its method 'save'
+- Once the document is created it does not mean that it is already in the database, it must be saved to the database using its method **'save'**

 ## **Check Success Result**